Cheshire Lasers quest for Under Eye Wrinkle Treatment

 - Hyaluronic acid / B5 serum

-Most people have heard of Botox, it is great for treating what they call dynamic wrinkles, which are wrinkles cause by repetitive muscle movement.
-Botox works by temporarily paralysing the muscles causes your wrinkles and fine lines to relax and soften.
+Most people have heard of Botox; it is excellent for treating what they call dynamic wrinkles, which are wrinkles caused by repetitive muscle movement.
+Botox works by temporarily paralysing the muscles that create your wrinkles and fine lines.
+Treatment of these muscles causes the muscles to relax, and the wrinkles soften.

 Botox is very effective at muscle relaxation (it starts working within a few days), and as long as you do your research and go to a recommended experienced medical practitioner, you won’t end up with the ‘frozen face’ you see in some celebrities.